osamaali-mid/Rust-Detect-AI/README.md

 This project demonstrates real-time object detection entirely in the browser using YOLOv8 and WebAssembly (WASM).
 The front-end is built with React.js and integrates with the webcam to capture and process video frames, while the object detection is handled by a Rust module compiled into WebAssembly.

-The advantage of this setup is that all object detection happens locally in the browser, without the need for a server backend, resulting in faster performance and improved privacy.
+The advantage of this setup is that all object detection happens locally in the browser, without the need for a server backend, resulting in faster performance and improved user privacy.

 [You can check out the live version here](https://object-detection.martishin.com/)!